EvanJMorrison/EvanJMorrison.github.io/_projects/1_n-terminal-proteoforms.md

 ---
 layout: page
 title: N-terminal proteoform diversity
-description: How alternative N-termini arise and what they do to protein fate.
+description: How do alternative N-termini arise and what are the consequences for protein fate?
 img: # e.g. assets/img/projects/proteoforms.jpg
 importance: 1
 category: research
 related_publications: true
-img: assets/img/projects/proteoform-diversity-fig21.png
 ---